mariesophiet/master_thesis/docs/performance_results/parsing_scripts_usage_guide.md

 This defers parsing so it can be triggered interactively or via command-line flags later.

 ## Manual Parsing
-While automatic parsing is the recommended approach, you can also manually parse test results using one of two methods:
+While automatic parsing is recommended in most cases, manual parsing is fully supported and can be performed using one of two methods:

-- **Interactive mode** — prompted input from the terminal
+- **Interactive mode** — The user is prompted to enter parameters via the terminal.

-- **Command-line arguments** — direct input of parsing parameters via flags
+- **Command-line arguments** — Parsing parameters are passed directly as script flags.

-**Note:** If performing manual parsing in a separate environment from where the tests were run, the script requires access to the same algorithm list files used during testing.
+**Note:** If performing manual parsing in a separate environment from where the tests were ran, the script requires access to the same algorithm list files used during testing.
 Please make sure these files are present in the expected directories before proceeding.

 ### Interactive Parsing
 To use the interactive parsing method, call the parsing script using the following command: